GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Experiments

 \subsection{Experimental Results}

 Tables \ref{tbl:im2gps} through \ref{tbl:gws15k} summarize our performance on five benchmark datasets.
-We bold the best result and underline the second best result for each distance threshold in a dataset.
-Compared prior global visual geo-localization works include {[}L{]}kNN \cite{vo2017revisiting}, PlaNet \cite{weyand2016planet}, CPlaNet \cite{seo2018cplanet}, ISNs \cite{muller2018geolocation}, Translocator \cite{pramanick2022world}, GeoDecoder \cite{clark2023we}, GeoCLIP \cite{vivanco2024geoclip}, and PIGEOTTO \cite{haas2024pigeon}, Img2Loc \cite{zhou2024img2loc}, G3 \cite{jia2024g3}, and RFM$_{\textrm{ 10M}}\mathcal{S}_2$ \cite{dufour2025around}.
-We place "-" in the table, if a prior method does not report its results on this dataset.
+We bold the best result and underline the second best for each distance threshold in a dataset.
+Compared prior global visual geo-localization works include {[}L{]}kNN \cite{vo2017revisiting}, PlaNet \cite{weyand2016planet}, CPlaNet \cite{seo2018cplanet}, ISNs \cite{muller2018geolocation}, Translocator \cite{pramanick2022world}, GeoDecoder \cite{clark2023we}, GeoCLIP \cite{vivanco2024geoclip}, and PIGEOTTO \cite{haas2024pigeon}, Img2Loc \cite{zhou2024img2loc}, G3 \cite{jia2024g3}, RFM$_{\textrm{ 10M}}\mathcal{S}_2$ \cite{dufour2025around}, GeoReasoner (GR/Qwen-VL) \cite{li2024georeasoner}, and GAEA (GA/Qwen2.5-VL) \cite{campos2026gaea}.
 If a method was published before a benchmark dataset was released, we do not include it in the table correspondent to that benchmark dataset.
+In \textit{italics} we provide results we generated for prior work when code and pretrained weights were available in an effort to provide more complete benchmarks.
+We place "-" in the table for remaining unavailable results.

-\textbf{Quantitative results} show GeoSURGE achieves new all-time bests in 22 / 25 metrics across the five distance thresholds and five benchmark datasets.
+\textbf{Quantitative results} show GeoSURGE achieves state-of-the-art in 22 / 25 metrics across the five distance thresholds and five benchmark datasets.
 Excluding methods that use LVLMs, GeoSURGE performs better in all 25 metrics measured across five benchmark datasets.
-The consistent performance gains over SOTA GeoCLIP method highlight the importance of GeoSURGE's geographic representation design as GeoCLIP uses the same visual backbone with a GPS-based geographic representation.
-We further probe the performance attributable to GeoSURGE's geographic representation in ablation studies.
+The performance gains over SOTA GeoCLIP method highlight the importance of GeoSURGE's geographic representation design as GeoCLIP uses the same visual backbone with a GPS-based geographic representation.
+Our approach learns hierarchical geographic representations that capture multi-scale structure along with semantic and relational context between regions and their neighbors.
+We further probe the performance benefits attributable to GeoSURGE's geographic representation in ablation studies.